abhijeetsharma200/OpenCV-Wiki/OpenCV-Change-Logs.md

 ### Updated HAL

 - 5+4.x: Many new entries have been added to OpenCV HAL, allowing various vendors to provide custom acceleration to OpenCV functions.
 In 5.0 gold some more new HAL entries will be added.
 - 5+4.x: In some cases vendors provide super-fast implementations that are unfortunately not 100% compatible with OpenCV.
-To let user to choose between speed and accuracy in some critical places, OpenCV introduced the optional ‘AlgorithmHint hint’ parameter to several functions, which is set to ALGO_HINT_DEFAULT by default (which is equivalent to ALGO_HINT_ACCURATE unless user compiled OpenCV with ‘ALGO_HINT_DEFAULT=ALGO_HINT_FAST’ (-DOPENCV_ALGO_HINT_DEFAULT=ALGO_HINT_APPROX in cmake).
+To let user to choose between speed and accuracy in some critical places, OpenCV introduced the optional `AlgorithmHint hint` parameter to several functions, which is set to `ALGO_HINT_DEFAULT` by default (which is equivalent to `ALGO_HINT_ACCURATE` unless user compiled OpenCV with `ALGO_HINT_DEFAULT=ALGO_HINT_FAST` (`-DOPENCV_ALGO_HINT_DEFAULT=ALGO_HINT_APPROX` option in cmake).
-- 5+4.x: Universal intrinsics for math functions (v_exp, v_log, v_erf, v_sincos) have been added to accelerate deep learning inference, image processing and other algorithms.
+- 5+4.x: Universal intrinsics for math functions (`v_exp`, `v_log`, `v_erf`, `v_sincos`) have been added to accelerate deep learning inference, image processing and other algorithms.
-- FP16 (a.k.a. half-precision a.k.a. float16) universal intrinsics have been added into ARMv8 NEON and RISC-V RVV backends.
+- FP16 (i.e. half-precision) universal intrinsics have been added into ARMv8 NEON and RISC-V RVV backends.
 In both cases FP16 SIMD arithmetics is not available by default, the code needs to be built with special options.
 The corresponding parts of OpenCV use our runtime dispatching mechanism, which chooses the best-suited flavors of kernels depending on the actual client hardware.
 - 5.0, 5.x: UMat will be extended to be able to store any CPU or non-CPU array/tensor.
 That is, from an OpenCL-only solution (T-API) we now migrate to a universal heterogeneous API (we might call it U-API or “non-CPU HAL”) and UMat will be the main data container for it.
 Many other improvements are expected as well: https://github.com/opencv/opencv/issues/25019, https://github.com/opencv/opencv/issues/25025

 ### Updated DNN (Deep Learning Inference Module)

 The new engine has been introduced that now co-exists with the old engine.
 The new engine provides better support for dynamic shapes and other modern ONNX features.
 By 5.0 gold it will also provide much better coverage of ONNX specification than the old engine; now the coverage is comparable.
-Added parameter ‘int engine = ENGINE_AUTO’ to cv::dnn::readNet() to control which engine is used to load and further run the model.
+Added parameter `int engine = ENGINE_AUTO` to `cv::dnn::readNet()` to control which engine is used to load and further run the model.
 By default, we try the new engine first and if it fails to load the model, fall back to the old engine.
 We can also force the new engine or the old engine.
 Because of the different internal representation the engine cannot be switched after the model is loaded.
 Parsers for ONNX, Caffe, TF and TFLite formats have been updated to support the engine selection.
 5.0, 5.x: currently, the new engine only supports the default backend and CPU target.
 It’s planned to enable more backends and targets by 5.0 gold and even more backends in subsequent 5.x releases [#26198](https://github.com/opencv/opencv/issues/26198).

 ### Updated 3D/Calib